muditsingal/dual_boot_management/README.md

 1. Virtual machines (such as [VirtualBox](https://www.virtualbox.org/)) are flexible but hardware acceleration and working with I/O ports can be challenging.
 2. [WSL 2 (Windows subsystem for linux)](https://learn.microsoft.com/en-us/windows/wsl/) is a great tool and comes with numerous features and linux capabilities that you can use without setting up a VM or dual boot machine.
 I haven't used it extensively, hence I am not sure how well hardare interfacing works on it.

-## Overview of the most common steps to dual boot your system
+## Overview of the most common steps to dual boot your system (Ubuntu)

 **Here's a [video link](https://www.youtube.com/watch?v=-iSAyiicyQY) that I usually refer to when in doubt for ubuntu**